kubernetes-sigs/gateway-api-inference-extension/site-src/guides/epp-configuration/config-text.md

 contains one profile, in which case the `SingleProfileHandler` will be used.

 In addition, the set of instantiated plugins can also include a picker, which chooses the actual pod to which the request is scheduled after filtering and scoring.
-If one is not referenced in a SchedulingProfile, one will be added.
-The picker added depends on whether or not scorers were referenced in the SchedulingProfile in question.
+If one is not referenced in a SchedulingProfile, an instance of `MaxScorePicker` will be added to the SchedulingProfile in question.

 It should be noted that while the configuration text looks like a Kubernetes Custom Resource, it is **NOT** a Kubernetes Custom Resource.
 Kubernetes infrastructure is used to load the configuration